ibm-cloud-docs/speech-to-text/formatting.md

 #### French
 {: #smart-formatting-fr-fr}

--   In dates, the ordinal`premier` is considered 1st of the month.
+-   In dates, the ordinal `premier` is considered as 1st of the month.
 The dates are formatted as `DD/MM/YYYY`.
 -   Times are identified by keywords and prefix, for example, `heures`, `de l'après-midi` or `du soir`, `du matin`, `midi`.
 Times are formatted as 24H clock : `HH h MM`
 -   Telephone numbers must have 9 or 10 digits (5 pairs of two digits).
 In cases where only one digit of the first pairing is admitted, assumes that the 0 was skipped.
 Numbers are formatted as `NN NN NN NN NN`.
 -   When the `de` or `d'` preposition is used to express currency, the currency symbol is not used to format.
 This usually occurs with large round numbers, for example, `un milliard d'euro` formatted as `1 milliard d'euro`.
--   Internet email addresses with common format ( for example, `[alphanumeric+symbols]+ arobase [alphanumeric point]+ domainname` ) are smart formatted. `@` can be represented by any of these: `arobase`, `chez`, `at`, `à`.
+-   Internet email addresses with common format (for example, `[alphanumeric+symbols]+ arobase [alphanumeric point]+ domainname` ) are smart formatted. `@` can be represented by any of these: `arobase`, `chez`, `at`, `à`.
--   Cardinals less than nine are not converted (in order to avoid `j'ai un pomme` -> `j'ai 1 pomme` and any other odd conversions.
+-   Cardinals less than nine are not converted (to avoid `j'ai un pomme` -> `j'ai 1 pomme` and any other odd conversions.)
--   For ordinals, 'siècles' are rendered in roman numerals when given an ordinal adjective. e `dix-neuvième siècle` -> `XIXᵉ siècle`.
+-   For ordinals, 'siècles' are rendered in roman numerals when given an ordinal adjective. `dix-neuvième siècle` -> `XIXᵉ siècle`.
 -   Formatting of Fractions is supported.
 For example,`un onzième` -> `1/11`.
 -   Most of the punctuation symbols are added for special keywords that occur in appropriate places.
-When you use smart formatting, the service substitutes spoken/dictated punctuation symbols for the keyword strings.
+When you use smart formatting, the service substitutes spoken or dictated punctuation symbols for the keyword strings.
     - `virgule` (`,`), `point` (`.`), `point d'interrogation` (`?`), `point d'exclamation` (`!`), `point-virgule` (`;`), `trait d'union` (`-`).

 ### Smart formatting Examples for French
 {: #smart-formatting-examples-fr-fr}

 The following table shows examples of final transcripts both with and without smart formatting.
-The transcripts are based on US English audio.
+The transcripts are based on French audio.

 | Entity Type     | Without smart formatting                                     | With smart formatting     |
 |-----------------|--------------------------------------------------------------|---------------------------|